Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 Stripe offers developers a flexible, secure, and efficient way to process payments outside Apple’s App Store, with greater control and significant cost savings.

 Want to integrate Stripe the smart way?
+We are here to help

 Implementing Stripe for external purchases in your iOS app (US focus)

 Stripe has released an easy-to-follow guide for iOS developers who want to implement external payment links in their apps to avoid App Store commission.
+Regulatory shifts now allow iOS developers to use links like Stripe in regions including the US and EU, though this section focuses on the US.

 This setup involves both a backend component to generate payment intents and a frontend component to handle the redirect.